ryanmillergm/code_challenge/README.md

     `expect(StreetCafeReportByPostCode.sum(:chair_pct).to_i).to eq(100)`

+    SQL Views do not have primary keys, so unfortunately you cannot call .first, .last, or .find because ActiveRecord expects to query based on your model's primary key.
+With some queries, ou can get around these issues by setting the primary key column on your Rails model like so:

+    `class People < ActiveRecord::Base
+      self.primary_key = :my_unique_identifier_field
+    end`

+    Since my query is a group by, I decided to just access in such a way: `array[0]`

 5) Write a Rails script to categorize the cafes and write the result to the category according to the rules:[provide the script]